Mexico–Nigeria relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as an Agreement for Educative and Cultural Cooperation (1999); Agreement to Establish Consultations on Mutual Interests (2012); Memorandum of Understanding between ProMéxico and the Council for the Promotion of Exports of Nigeria (2015); Memorandum of Understanding between Bancomext and the Nigerian Bank for Exports and Imports (2015); and a Memorandum of Understanding between the National Universities Commission of Nigeria and the National Association of Universities and Institutions of Higher Education of Mexico (2016).

 Trade relations

-In 2018, trade between the two nations totaled US$183 million.
-Mexico's main exports to Nigeria include: building materials, tequila, cement, machinery and electronics.
-Nigeria's main exports to Mexico include: natural gas and sesame seeds.
-Nigeria is Mexico's 55th biggest trading partner globally and second biggest trading partner in Africa (after South Africa).
+In 2023, trade between the two nations totaled US$121.6 million.
+Mexico's main exports to Nigeria include: motor cars and other vehicles, alcohol, wheat and meslin, fish, medicine, telephones and mobile phones, and tubes and pipes.
+Nigeria's main exports to Mexico include: plants, seeds, fruits, mineral or chemical nitrogenados; cocoa paste, and electrical wires and cables.
 Mexican multinational companies such as Cemex and Grupo Bimbo operate in Nigeria.
 In January 2020, the Nigerian mobile payment startup Paga announced the launch of its operations in Mexico and Latin America.
-In March 2020, both countries' oil assets were downgraded in the S&P Global ratings.
-In September 2020, Shell announced its intention to focus its oil activities on Nigeria and Mexico (and the Northern Sea) to cut costs.